 We’ve never seen this before, and we can’t quite wrap our heads around the underlying concept of how it works.
 But if the manufacturer’s claims are accurate, every home should have one of these bad boys plugged in to the wall.

 Just because you want excellent audio quality doesn’t mean you want huge speakers or a huge price tag (especially if you live in a smaller, more efficient home).
-Vers Audio delivers a perfect solution with its sustainably produced 1Q and 2Q sound systems.
+Vers Audio delivers a perfect solution with its sustainably produced 1Q and 2Q wood iPod speakers.

 Just unveiled at the Consumer Electronics Show, the Goal Zero Yeti 150 is a solar generator to keep bigger devices like laptops powered up off the grid.
 It’s a portable all-in-one design that emits no exhaust fumes, unlike gasoline or diesel generators.